digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 Where:

-- ``templateIds`` -- either an array of contract template identifiers in the same format as in the :ref:`create request <create-request>`.
+- ``templateIds`` -- either an array of contract template identifiers in the same format as in the :ref:`create request <create-request-v1>`.
 It can also an array containing a single interface identifier to search through.
   Mixing of template ID's and interface ID's, or specifying more than one interface ID is not allowed.